kOllA666/ansible/README.md

 # ansible
-Ansible test Playbooks
+Ansible Playbooks
-That Repository is just for training purposes.
-Im learning to use Ansible and Kubernetes.
+Everyone is welcome to Help and comment.